Jessica Hocking

 Commissioner of Police of the Metropolis v N (2022)

-Successfully applied for an interim Slavery and Trafficking Risk Order in respect of individuals involved in a county lines operation.
+Successfully applied for Slavery and Trafficking Risk Orders in respect of individuals involved in a county lines operation.

 Commissioner of Police of the Metropolis v D (2022)

-Jessica has acted for the Metropolitan Police Service in contested premises licence hearings and for Transport for London in licensing appeals in the Magistrates’ Court and Crown Court.
+Jessica has also acted for the Metropolitan Police Service in contested licensing hearings and for Transport for London in licensing appeals in the Magistrates’ Court and Crown Court.

 Extradition overview